 Accounts, access, and user policies

-- What are my responsibilities as a computer user at IU?
+- Your responsibilities as a computer user at IU

-- Using Modules to manage your software environment
+- Use Modules to manage your software environment

-- Changing your login shell or your passphrase
+- Change your login shell or your passphrase

 - Compilers on Karst